gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 You can simply use the default parameters of **Local IP** and **Local Port**, or you can set your own value.
 Then click `Start` to start your own WireGuard server.

 ![Sever Configuration](https://static.gl-inet.com/docs/en/3/app/wireguard/WGS2.png)

+Note that you can't running VPN Client and Server at the same time, and also can't running OpenVPN Client and WireGuard Client at the same time.

 ### Add a new client